a2zchambers/AgenticSecuritiesResearch/README.md

 # Start your local server if it isn't running automatically
 ollama serve

-# Pull your preferred model (example using llama3)
+# Pull your preferred model (example using muse-glimmer:30b-mlx) for mac
-ollama pull llama3
+ollama pull muse-glimmer:30b-mlx
 ```
+ollama pull muse-glimmer:30b for windows

 ### 3. Installation
 Clone the repository and install the project along with its required dependencies: